tbogaert/ovs-org/www.openvstorage.org/content/doc/KVM Installation.md

     keyboard.
 -   Configure the network of the node.
 Select the NIC which is connected to the Public port group.
 Enter the IP address, netmask, gateway and DNS servers.
-The GUI will be made available on the set IP address.
+For the first 3 installed nodes, the GUI will be made available on the set IP address .
 -   Set a hostname, create a new user (do not use ovs as username) and enter a password.
 There is no need to encrypt the home directory.
 -   Select your timezone and partition the disks of the server.
 Write